theolebeau/thlb_website/content/publication/elena paper 2/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "Submitted to Astronomy & Astrophysics"
+publication: "Astronomy & Astrophysics, volume 710, page A147, 2026"
 publication_short: ""

 abstract: 'Galaxy clusters are the largest gravitationally bound structures in the Universe, serving as key laboratories for studying